Man with beard using a smartphone

 Kogan Mobile

-Kogan Mobile is the online retailer’s latest venture into the digital world, having already evolved its core business from an electronics store to a massive general department store.
+Kogan Mobile sees the online retailer’s venture into the telco world, offering internet plans in addition to its massive general department store.
 Kogan Mobile’s plans are all prepaid and come with 4G connectivity and unlimited calls and texts.
-Customers can choose from three monthly plans on a 12-month contract, or from four 365-day plans which feature a total data amount to be used over a full year.
+Customers can choose from three monthly plans or from a range of 365-day plans which feature a total data amount to be used over a full year.

 Lebara